 Before pouring the coffee into the bucket, CLOSE THE CLIP on the tubing (you will only forget to do this once, trust me).
 Then — I do this in the tub as well — pour MOST of the coffee into the bucket.
 Swirl the leftover coffee in the jar so that the sludge is mixed into the liquid, then pour that into the bucket.
 We are serious about our sludge, lol.
 Here, Dr. Vickers explains (and shows) the sludge:

 Hang your bucket at a level that works best for you.
-I like the bucket about a 6″ over the bathtub.
+I like the bucket about 6″ over the bathtub.
 Since I’m doing a coffee enema every day right now for a special detox (although LOTS of alternative health care practitioners do one every day regardless), I installed a hook on the back wall of my tub in the middle at the very top and use a 3′ bungee cord so the bucket hangs where I want.

-** Speaking of which, when you have to go, GO.
+** Speaking of which, if you cramp and have to go, GO.
 Don’t sweat it.
 At first, I couldn’t get more than maybe a 1/2 cup in me then I had to go after 2 seconds.
 I was a coffee enema failure, haha.
 After a year of sporadic attempts, I relaxed about the whole thing and became a champ.
 Sometimes still, I can only get 1/2 the bucket in me, then I go, then I can hold the other half for the 15 minutes.
 Some coffee enema sites actually recommend that: do 2 cups, empty, then do the last 2 cups and hold. **

 FYI, this does not have to be done perfectly by any stretch!
 Like anything else, it takes practice to feel comfortable.
 You want to keep the stress as low as possible and this can be stressful the first few times.
 If you are not used to sticking something up your bum, the idea is totally freaky.
 Once you get comfortable with the process, this becomes a relaxing bath with a healthy detox added!